sjpence/manual-mds220/06_Maintenance.md

 1. Make sure the purge tank is full and the Purge Tank Pressure air regulator is set to the desired pressure.
 Turn the tank selection valve to the Purge Tank side.

-1. On the Main Menu, press the Spray Fluxer button, then press Manual along the left side to access the Spray Fluxer Manual Control sceen.
+1. On the Main Menu, press the Spray Fluxer button, then press Manual along the left side to access the Spray Fluxer Manual Control screen.

     ![Spray Fluxer Manual Control](/media/screen_sprayfluxer_manual.png)

 1. The Spray Fluxer Manual Control screen can be used to manually position the spray nozzle.
-When purging the spray nozzle should be placed near the center of travel to minimize the flux residue build up on the carraige plates or rails.
+When purging the spray nozzle should be placed near the center of travel to minimize the flux residue build up on the carriage plates or rails.
 A typical location for purging would be at 220 mm from home.
 Pressing the Goto button will cause the actuator to move the nozzle the programmed position.

 1. Once the nozzle is in position press the back arrow to return to the Main Menu.